The-afroman/ap-csp-pythonblackjack/README.md

     win if the sum of all cards in your deck is the greatest out of all other player decks without exceeding 21

-    loose automaticly if the sum of all cards in your deck is > 21
+    loose automatically if the sum of all cards in your deck is > 21
 #
 have fun ;)